 Andrea Lisbona, Founder & CEO of Touchland

-4. Freighting, fulfillment, and logistics
+4. Freighting, fulfilment, and logistics

 There is a lot more pressure on ecommerce business owners and operators to get orders delivered to customers on time, especially if selling a high-demand product.
 During this challenging time, ecommerce businesses are leaning on their third-party logistics (3PL) partner to keep their business operating.